martinconnarty/REACT-ex/Readme.md

 ## Background:

-This is an experimental project to see if I can extend the ATC RE&CT Playbook & Response actions to add some functionality/useability.
+This is an experimental project to see if I can extend or improve the ATC RE&CT Playbook & Response actions to add some functionality/useability.

 With more and more Security Tools, things to monitor, and threats to protect against, the amount of potential use-cases in a SOC is growing.
 If we consider just the Identification stage, playbooks are going to be more essential for analysts to be able to understand things like: